 This section has parameters needed for the database connection, such as the database dialect, username and password.

 The Hibernate dialect to use when generating SQL commands to the database.
 Use:

 Other dialects may work but are not supported.

 The connection URL that locates the BASE database.
 The exact syntax of the string depends on the JDBC driver.
-Here are two examples which leaves all other settings to their defaults:
+Here is an example which leaves all other settings to their defaults:

 The name of the catalog where the dynamic database used to store analysed data is located.
 If not specified the same catalog as the regular database is used.
 The exact meaning of catalog depends on the actual database.
-For MySQL the catalog is the name of the database so this value is simply the name of the dynamic database.
 PostgreSQL does not support connecting to multiple databases with the same connection so this should have the same value as the database in the db.url setting.

 The name of the schema where the dynamic database used to store analysed data is located.
-MySQL does not have schemas so this value should be left empty.
 PostgreSQL supports schemas and we recommend that the dynamic part is created in it's own schema to avoid mixing the dynamic tables with the regular ones.